polylang/polylang/readme.txt

 * If you still have a problem, open a new thread in the [community support forum](http://wordpress.org/support/plugin/polylang).
 * [Polylang Pro](https://polylang.pro) users have access to our helpdesk.

+= Is Polylang compatible with WooCommerce? =

+* You need a separate addon to make Polylang and WooCommerce work together.
+Our Premium addon is currently in beta stage and is available for tests to Polyang Pro users who request it.

 = Do you need translation services? =

 * If you want to use professional or automatic translation services, install and activate the [Lingotek Translation](https://wordpress.org/plugins/lingotek-translation/) plugin.